Volume 69, Issue 5

 As we begin this new fiscal year, I gratefully acknowledge your hard work over the past year and thank you for your continued commitment to our patients and their families.
 Each of you makes a difference in the lives of those we serve every day.

-October marks the start of a new fiscal year for GHS and new opportunities to refocus our commitment to making a difference in the lives of our patients, their families and our communities.
+October marks the start of a new fiscal year for Prisma Health and new opportunities to refocus our commitment to making a difference in the lives of our patients, their families and our communities.

 One of these new opportunities is Healthy Greenville 2036, our one-of-a-kind initiative to create innovative avenues for transformed and improved health and well-being for our communities now and for future generations.
 Through this initiative, we advance our century-old commitment to providing high-quality, compassionate care to patients and families that each of you demonstrates every moment of every day.